SAHANZ: Publications

-Two issues are published each year: usually one is open and the other themed.
+Three issues are published each year: one is usually themed.
 The Books Received and Book Reviews sections account for new publications in architectural history concerned with Australia, New Zealand, the South Pacific and South-East Asian regions.
 Fabrications is indexed in the Avery Index of Architecture Periodicals.
 [ISSN 1033-1867].
 Listings of the contents of all back issues of Fabrications are available on the society’s website.
+The current editors of the journal are Isabel Rousset and Susan Holden.

 Membership

 SAHANZ invites professional, academic and student members who have an interest in the field of architectural history and theory in Australasia, Asia and the Pacific.
 Membership is renewed annually at the end of June.
 Members receive copies of Fabrications, and discounted attendance at the annual conference of the Society.
 There is currently a membership of around 170, consisting primarily of academics from universities in Australia and New Zealand.

 Grants

 SAHANZ offers an annual grant in memory of the founder of the Society, David Saunders.
 The David Saunders Founders Grant is intended to support research by beginning researchers who are members of SAHANZ.